Unbinilium/Serialib/README.md

 #### Authlib/CRC8_MAXIM

-Generate 2 char digit and append to vector, each digit is checksum's hexadecimal number place.
+Generate 2 char digits and append to vector, each digit is checksum's hexadecimal number place.

 ```cpp
 using namespace al; // Using namespace authlib